gangelop/py3status-modules/README.md

 ## Requirements

-Both these modules require `python-requests`.
+All of these modules require `python-requests`.

 #### on archlinux
 `# pacman -S python-requests`